kpratyush12345/6Companies30days/README.md

 # 6Companies30days by Arsh Goyal

-Solving DSA Questions of the following comapanies:
+Solving DSA Questions of the following companies:
  - Goldman Sachs